Elena' s AI Blog

 Grammarly Insights, weekly writing update

-The technology behind Grammarly is a combination of natural language processing (NLP) and machine learning (ML) algorithms.
+The technology behind Grammarly combines natural language processing (NLP) and machine learning (ML).

 However, Grammarly is one of many writing tools available on the market.
 Some other popular alternatives include Hemingway, ProWritingAid, WhiteSmoke, and LanguageTool.
 These tools present unique features and capabilities, so it’s worth comparing them to see which best suits your needs.

-Hemingway, on the other hand, is a tool that focuses on simplicity and readability.
-It highlights complex sentences, adverbs, and passive voice and gives suggestions to make your writing more concise and clear.
-It also has a readability score that helps users understand how easy their text is to read.
+Hemingway, on the other hand, focuses on simplicity and readability.
+It highlights complex sentences, adverbs, and passive voice, and suggests ways to make your writing more concise and clear.
+It also has a readability score that helps you understand how easy your text is to read.

 Hemingway